 - Break the mold with something unique like, “I’m trying to find out what other entrepreneurs do to recharge.
 Do you mind if I ask how you spent your last weekend?”

 Still feeling stumped?
-Check out the extended list in Networking Events Demystified.
+Check out the extended list of networking event tips in Networking Events Demystified.